rabbit

 California Bans the Sale of Most Cosmetics Tested on Animals

-Update: As of January 2024, eleven states (and 45 countries) have banned cosmetic testing on animals: California, Nevada, Illinois, Maryland, Virginia, Hawaii, Maine, New Jersey, Louisiana, New York, and Oregon.
+Update: As of May 2024, twelve states have banned cosmetic testing on animals: California, Nevada, Illinois, Maryland, Virginia, Hawaii, Maine, New Jersey, Louisiana, New York, Oregon, and Washington.

 THE PEOPLE OF THE STATE OF CALIFORNIA DO ENACT AS FOLLOWS: